Have you got a waste management plan?

 The consultation ends on 14th January 2013.

-For more information and the consultation documents see the Welsh Government website
+For more information and the consultation documents see the Welsh Government website.

 Modern Built Environment Knowledge Transfer Network Showcase Group

+The Modern Built Environment Knowledge Transfer Network (MBEKTN) Showcase Group is a sub-group providing information and a dedicated networking space on the MBEKTN's Innovation Showcase Group.
+The Modern Built Environment KTN has set up this group in order to facilitate effective engagement of their members, leading to an increase in new collaborations and partnerships to develop, promote or exploit innovation.
 There are now two opportunities to support new and emerging innovations for SMEs and universities in the built environment.
 The Innovation Zone at Ecobuild is actively seeking new or near to market technologies to showcase at Ecobuild 2013.
 The Modern Built Environment KTN is running a competition to allow 25 finalists the opportunity to showcase their innovation at the world’s largest built environment event.

 The Innovation Vouchers is a scheme from the Technology Strategy Board, which provides funding so SMEs can work with a university or knowledge base expert for the first time.
 Start-ups, micro, small or medium-sized businesses located in the UK are eligible for up to £5,000 to obtain the help of an external expert to develop ideas and improve performance.
 The vouchers are issued quarterly and Built Environment is one of three themes.
 The next round opens in mid-December.
+For more information see the Modern Built Environment Knowledge Transfer Network website.